Global Health and Development

 The Sub-Section aims to serve as a focal point for study of these and other issues, including the relationship between government and donor spending and different health outcomes; the response to public health challenges by communities, states, international organizations, social movements, and NGOs; the impact of globalization and neoliberalism on health and approaches to healthcare; and the role of culture and politics in issues related to global health.

-This year, some exciting new activities are planned, including a Mini-conference on Global Health at the 2019 Eastern Sociological Society meetings and an ASA pre-conference on global health in August 2019, jointly organized by the Sociologists’ AIDS Network and the Global Health and Development Interest Group.
-In addition, the journal, the Sociology of Development, plans to run a Special Issue on Global Health in January 2019, which will include a literature review of the field as well as some exciting new empirical articles.
+As a means to promote these objectives, the Sub-Section hosts an easy-to-use listserv, on which members may have conversations and share scholarly information related to global health, including news, jobs, syllabi, events, and links to relevant scholarly work.
+We also host regular meet-ups, both at ASA and virtually.
+Past additional activities include a mini-conference on Global Health at the 2019 Eastern Sociological Society meeting and an ASA pre-conference on global health in August 2019, jointly organized by the Sociologists’ AIDS Network and the Global Health and Development Interest Group.
+In addition, the Sociology of Development journal ran a Special Issue on Global Health in January 2019, including a literature review of the field as well as a selection of exciting empirical articles.

 Image courtesy of khunaspix / FreeDigitalPhotos.net

-Leave a Reply
+Leave a comment